swiftlang/swift/docs/SIL/Ownership.md

 function argument itself can be lexical.

-That the first three have constrained lifetimes is encoded in ValueBase::isLexical, which should be checked before changing the lifetime of a value.
+That the first three have constrained lifetimes is encoded in `ValueBase::isLexical`, which should be checked before changing the lifetime of a value.

 When a function is inlined into its caller, a lexical borrow scope is